-Fig. 31: Loosen set screw
+Fig. 33: Loosen set screw

-- 1. Loosen the set screw of the switch contact (Fig. 31/1) using a Hex screwdriver. - 2.
+- Loosen the switch contact set screw (Fig. 33/1) using a hex screwdriver. - 2.
 Slide the switch contact to the flow value to be monitored.

-Make sure that the arrow on the switch contact data plate is in exact alignment with the desired flow rate on the switchpoint adjustment scale. - 3.
-Re-tighten the set screw of the switch contact (Fig. 31/1) using a Hex screwdriver.
-When doing so, observe the correct tightening torque of the screw.
+Make sure that the arrow on the switch contact label is in exact alignment with the desired flow value on the scale on the device body. - Re-tighten the switch contact set screw (Fig. 33/1) using a hex screwdriver.
+Observe the correct tightening torque.